krohling/bondai/bondai/agents/conversational/system_prompt_template.md

 ```
 {{ error_message }}
 ```
 {%- endif %}

 # Today's Current Date and Time

 {{ datetime }}

 # Next Steps #

-Now, take a deep breath... and think step by step and come up with the next action that should be taken.
+Now, take a deep breath... and think step by step to come up with the next action that should be taken.